-All registration forms must be filed with the NCW Fair no later than July 15, 2022.
+All registration forms are due July 15, 2021.

-1. Horse and exhibitor must attend two 4-H horse events

-- or one 4-H show and 4-H horse camp in order to participate in horse events at NCW Fair. - All fitting and grooming, washing, saddling, and handling of the horse is to be done by the Exhibitor, except for Junior members, who may be assisted by an older 4-H member.
+- Horse and exhibitor must attend two 4-H horse events or one 4-H show and 4-H horse camp in order to participate in horse events at NCW Fair. - All fitting and grooming, washing, saddling and handling of the horse is to be done by the Exhibitor, except for Junior members, who may be assisted by an older 4-H member.
 Leaders or parents may only handle project animals when the safety of the child may be compromised.
 Out-of-control or unsafe animals should not be exhibited at Fair. - When entering contests wear clothing appropriate to that contest.
 Boots are required.
 Western cut jeans and long sleeve shirts are required in Western classes.
 Chaps and spurs are optional in Pleasure classes.
 Helmets are required in all riding classes. - 4.
 Equipment to be clean, properly adjusted to both horse and rider and used correctly.
 Curb chains must lay flat against the jaw of the horse.
 Tie downs and hackamores are not allowed.
 Nosebands are not allowed in all Western classes.
 All equipment must conform to the 4-H Horse Contest Guide, PNW 574. - Barn clean up begins at 6:00 a.m. and must be completed prior to 8:00 a.m.
 Failure to clean your horse's stall will result in loss of premium points.
-SEE K. BARN HERDSMANSHIP under 2022 Rules & Regulations. - 6.
-Lead chains may be used under the chin if laid flat. - No chaps in Bareback or Equitation classes.
+SEE K. BARN HERDSMANSHIP under 2021 Rules & Regulations. - 6.
+Lead chains may be used under the chin if laid flat. - 7.
+No chaps in Bareback or Equitation classes.
 Spurs are optional. - 8.
-Exercise time horses must be saddled and boots and helmets are required. - 9.
-No double riding, no ponying, and no switching of horses during exercise time or any other time. - 10.
+Exercise time horses must be saddled and boots and helmets are required. - No double riding, no ponying and no switching of horses during exercise time or any other time. - 10.
 When on barn duty, members must wear boots.